Kimber Main Hirsch, B.A.,SPED., M.A. SPED., Graduate Certificate in Autism

 Ms. Maddy is an intern finishing her Master’s in Social Work at WNMU.
-She has been riding horses all of her life and worked everywhere from the El Paso Sheriff’s Posse running the barn to the Battered Woman’s Shelter in Las Cruces.
+She has been riding horses all of her life and previously worked at the El Paso Sheriff’s Posse running the barn.
 Maddy wants to one day work as a full time therapist working with children with challenging backgrounds and helping them heal using horses.
-Maddy runs the Horses4Homeschoolers program and is available for private and group lessons during the week.
+Maddy is available for private and group lessons during the week.

-Kira is a specialist in Dressage, Hunter/Jumper and English Riding in general.
+Kira is a practicing nurse and a specialist in Dressage, Hunter/Jumper and English Riding.
 With over 15 years experience with horses, she is a PATH Certified Therapeutic Riding Instructor-in-Training and spent more than 10 years as an instructor at Therapeutic Horsemanship of Hawaii.
-Kira is able to train both horse and rider and can be hired to fix your horse’s bad habits as well as your rider’s!
-We are lucky to have Kira here at the barn for the next two years or so, as long as her husband is stationed at Fort Bliss.
+UPDATE: Kira and her husband, Gabe, just had a baby boy!
+Welcome Ivan!

 As a 501(c)(3), we rely on our volunteers to help us keep the ranch running!
 We are very fortunate to have a group of dedicated people who give freely of their time to help us stay afloat.